Welcome to our

 Designing an institutional framework that would secure open source requires addressing adverse incentives, ensuring efficient resource allocation, and imposing minimum standards.
 But not all open-source projects are made equal.
 The first step is to identify which projects warrant this heightened level of scrutiny—projects that are critical to society.
 CISA defines critical infrastructure as industry sectors “so vital to the United States that [its] incapacity or destruction would have a debilitating impact on our physical or economic security or public health or safety.”
 Efforts should target the open-source projects that share those features.

-Article: Securing Open-Source Software - published about 2 years ago.
+Article: Securing Open-Source Software - published over 2 years ago.

 https://www.schneier.com/blog/archives/2022/07/securing-open-source-software.html